Operation Persil: Background

+Opinions on how to deal with Guinea varied within the French government.
+The president of France, Charles de Gaulle, reportedly avoided dealing with Touré; however, his advisor Jacques Foccart, who played the most prominent role in the postcolonial French policy in Africa, favored Touré's overthrow.
+Other French administrators, particularly those in the Ministry of Overseas France, favored reconciliation.
+The Ministry of Finance also hoped to retain Guinea in the franc zone due to strong French commercial interests, especially the newly opened alumina refinery belonging to Pechiney.
+Finally, following the refusal of France to reform the statutes that governed the CFA system, on 1 March 1960, Guinea created its own central bank, the Bank of the Republic of Guinea, and an independent currency, the Guinean franc, and left the franc zone.
+The decree, elaborated in secrecy with the aid of foreign experts, was accompanied by the nationalization of the reserves of the BCEAO office in Conakry.
+This decision provoked a long crisis between Guinea and France.

-Touré initially attempted to maintain relations with France, stating a desire to remain in the franc zone (CFA franc).
-However, French colonists in Guinea withdrew from the country quickly.
-The Washington Post reported that "as a warning to other French-speaking territories, the French pulled out of Guinea over a two-month period, taking everything they could with them.
+The Washington Post later reported that "as a warning to other French-speaking territories, the French pulled out of Guinea over a two-month period, taking everything they could with them.
 They unscrewed light bulbs, removed plans for sewage pipelines in Conakry, the capital, and even burned medicines rather than leave them for the Guineans."
 The French government also stopped paying the pensions of Guinean soldiers who had fought for France, and did not support Guinea's accession to the United Nations.